 Sources explained to this newspaper that due to the vigorous effort of the AGF, other countries are now willing to repatriate to Nigeria, monies shored up by corrupt leaders.

-Hours after signing the MOU in Switzerland, Honourable Malami jetted into London to speak at the prestigious Chatham House where he discussed about the efforts and steps he has taken to strengthen the judiciary in the West African country.
+Hours after signing the MOU in Switzerland, Mr Malami jetted into London to speak at the prestigious Chatham House where he discussed about the efforts and steps he has taken to strengthen the judiciary in the West African country.

 In his address to the packed room, Nigeria’s chief law officer said: “there is great global awareness that Nigeria has the political will to pursue its anti-corruption effort, with support from partners including the UK, Switzerland, USA and UAE.”